biona001/iphone-vlogify/README.md

 # Vlogify your iPhone Videos and Live Photos

 Generate a clean, vlog-style location label for each photo/video, and optionally burn it into the media.
+Obviously, this tool only works when your photos/videos include location (GPS) metadata.
+Make sure Location Services are enabled for your camera app so new media is saved with location information.

 This is a hobby project I made to complement [aidvid.com](https://www.aidvid.com/) (without pay).